Blackpool

 Stanley Park

 Boasting almost 390 acres of lush parkland and landscaped gardens, it has been a local favourite since opening its doors to the public in 1926.
-Every year, millions of visitors flock to the famous Italian Gardens and large lake, as well as enjoy activities such as pitch-and-putt and cycling along the BMX trails.
+Every year, millions of visitors flock to the famous Italian Gardens and a large lake, as well as enjoy activities such as pitch-and-putt and cycling along the BMX trails.
 Voted the ‘Best park in the United Kingdom’ numerous times, Stanley Park is a must-visit!

 Penny Farm